Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Left Turn Onto the Rúa Telle on day three of the Camino InglésLeft Turn Onto the Rúa Telle

-And finally in another 1/3 kilometer you have arrived!
-The Albergue de Peregrinos de Miño is almost a full kilometer off the Camino.
+And finally after another 1/3 kilometer you have arrived!
+The 21-bed municipal Albergue de Peregrinos de Miño is almost a full kilometer off the Camino.

 Albergue de Peregrinos de Miño on day three of the English WayAlbergue de Peregrinos de Miño on Day Three of the English Way